Database Checkpoint and QTP Part 3 – Retrieving Data

 In the same way you can use other methods and properties of RecordSet object to achieve your task.
 I have listed her some example which you may encounter in your test.

-Function 3 – Number of Records We can traverse through all the records in the recordset to get the number of records in recordset.
+Function 3 – Number of Records We can traverse through all the records in the recordset to get the

 Function getRecordCount(ByRef RecordSet)